mrblomblo/MoreThemes/README.md

 > The themes listed below (and especially those found in the Assets folder) are just what I have planned.
 I cannot guarantee that they will be added.

 ## Themes
 The themes in this extension likely do not fully faithfully follow the original intended way for the colors to be used.
-Additionally, the dark themes are likely going to of higher quality.
+Additionally, the dark themes are likely going to be of higher quality.

-If you want to help improve any themes, you are very welcome to do so.
+I have likely never used (or in some cases even seen) a theme before deciding to add it to this extension, so if you are more familiar with a theme and want to help improve it, you are very welcome to do so.
 Just make sure to read the [contribution guidelines](https://github.com/mrblomblo/MoreThemes/blob/master/docs/CONTRIBUTING.md)!

 <details>
 <summary>Expand to view list of all themes</summary>